Larry Kert: Success and struggles

-performing “Maria”, “Tonite” and “Something’s Coming” accompanied by Marvin Hamlisch.
+performing "Maria", "Tonite" and "Something's Coming" accompanied by Marvin Hamlisch.

 Death

 Kert's last stage appearance came in a touring company of La Cage aux Folles but he missed performances because of illness.
 Kert died, at 60, in his Manhattan home of AIDS in 1991.
 Kert's longtime partner at the time of his death was Ron Pullen, though this did not become publicly known until after he died.

+On October 11, 1992, Kert's ashes were among those scattered on the White House lawn as part of the AIDS Coalition to Unleash Power's "Ashes Action" protest.